bradhowes/SoundFonts/README.md

 # Recent Changes

+## 2.30.3

+* Fixed crash due to accessing configuration information before config file was loaded
+* Fixed crash due to invalid assumption when saving configuration file

+## 2.30.2

+* Fixed restoration of SF2 files store on iCloud

+## 2.30.1

+* Fixed crash on iOS 18

+NOTE: there is a known issue where the app and AUv3 extension will fail if the SF2 file is on an iCloud Drive but needs to be downloaded.
+Best option is to tell iOS to keep them downloaded using the Files app.

+## 2.30.0

+* Fixed alert title that was missing localization entry
+* Fixed improper note playing when keyboard is movable
+* Improved restoration of AUv3 component.
+Tested in GarageBand, AUM, and Cubasis 3 with 3 and 4 SoundFonts instances in a file.

+## 2.29.2

+* Revert back to MIDI v1.0 processing due to issues with stuck notes.

 ## 2.29.1

 * Fix access to font files on external drive after device restart.
 Thanks to Eduard for alerting me to the problem.